 Hometown: Pittsburgh, PA

 Leadership, creating inclusive environments for students, simulation for medical education, problem-based learning, and clinical medicine topics relevant to emergency medicine, urgent care, or pediatrics.

 Hiking, cooking, traveling, and spending time with my family

 Judy Truscott graduated from the Chatham University Physician Assistant program in 2008.
 Since that time she has worked in pediatrics at Children’s Hospital of Pittsburgh of UMPC in the Emergency Department, on the sedation services team, evaluating and sedating children for procedures in radiology and most recently for Children’s Community Pediatrics in the urgent care setting.
 In the spring of 2012, Judy joined Chatham as an adjunct faculty member, teaching a Problem Based learning module and then joined the Chatham faculty full time in the fall of 2012.
 In July 2013, she became the Associate Program Director in addition to her role as assistant professor.
 She is pleased to have been appointed Program Director in January 2017.
-Judy’s research interest involve PA education – including simulation for medical education and problem-based learning as well as clinical medicine topics.
+Judy’s scholarly interests include leadership, creating inclusive environments for students, simulation for medical education, problem-based learning, and clinical medicine topics relevant to her practice as a PA.
 She has presented at PSPA and has been published in JAAPA and JPAE.
 Before attending Chatham, Judy had worked as an engineer, having earned her Industrial Engineering degree from Pennsylvania State University in 1993.

 - BS, Pennsylvania State University 1993

 - Physician Assistant Education Association - Member of Finance Steering Committee; Former member of End of Rotation exam question-writing committee

 - Pennsylvania Society of Physician Assistants